-- Use of Working Walls key vocabulary documented here and referred to within lessons, for example, strategies/feeling words/emotions. - Range of accessible writing materials including, such as, chunky pencils and pencil grips for pupils who need them. - Provide well-maintained and attractive reading area containing a range of texts that will appeal to pupils.
-This will include feeling books and book about emotions/science/careers etc. - Overlays provided for children that struggle reading from a white background and interactive whiteboard background in pastel/pale colours. - Sloping board to support motor control. - Language is clear, unambiguous and accessible.
-Instructions are given clearly and reinforced visually, where necessary. - Wording of questions is planned, avoiding complex vocabulary careful preparation ensures all pupils have opportunities to answer open-ended questions. - Adapted printed materials font size/colour/font.
+- Use of Working Walls key vocabulary documented here and referred to within lessons.
+E.g. Key Vocabulary, WAGOLL, gathering content with suitable language to suit all. - Range of accessible writing materials including, such as, chunky pencils and pencil grips for pupils who need them. - Provide well-maintained and attractive reading area containing a range of texts that will appeal to pupils.
+Include non-fiction as well as fiction - Overlays provided for children that struggle reading from a white background - Sloping board to support motor control - Resources available such as dictionaries, spelling cards, word-banks etc. - Language is clear, unambiguous and accessible.
+Instructions are given clearly and reinforced visually, where necessary. - Wording of questions is planned, avoiding complex vocabulary careful preparation ensures all pupils have opportunities to answer open-ended questions. - Adapted printed materials font size/colour/font - Support where possibly. - Scaffolded worksheets/sentence stems to assist sentence writing - Use if ICT for recording oral sentences - Word discs to help with sentence structure - Appropriate tools to write with - Age/ability appropriate texts used